 My Personal Budget Template

 Knowing where your money goes is crucial for using money to achieve your goals.
-Budgeting is the only way my husband and I were able to dig ourselves out of debt, build savings to buy a new car with cash, put a down payment on our home, and travel while earning a modest income.
-If you’d like, you can get access to my personal budgeting template as part of the Smart Money Toolkit.
-Just click the button below.
+Budgeting is the only way my husband and I were able to dig ourselves out of debt, pay cash for our vehicles, put extra toward our mortgage, save for retirement, and afford for me to be a stay-at-home mom.
+You can use my personal budgeting template too.
+It’s included in the Freebie Library.